vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Now They be here.
 Soon in the morn. <br>
 When thou wake Them.
 Then thou be'st Them."

-"You can’t go to the gym next year. <br>
+"You can't go to the gym next year. <br>
-You can’t make plans, or leave the strife, <br>
+You can't make plans, or leave the strife, <br>
 or change that thing, or change your life. <br>
 Change your self and the world, my dear."

-"You’ll eat the head of a live snake, <br>
+"You'll eat the head of a live snake, <br>
 with bread, bit by bit.
 Feel the hate, <br>
 bad taste, and fright, of such a plate. <br>
 It will gross you out, but not break."

-When It’s here, It takes all the space. <br>
+When It's here, It takes all the space. <br>
 "Fais ce que tu doit que pour Moi, <br>
 Parce que, en fait, Je suis ton roi." <br>
-It’s my king, I should ask for grace.
+It's my king, I should ask for grace.

 What It wants, can and must are one <br>
 and the same thing, It has no laws. <br>